garrandall/popular-music-data/tracks/that-s-what-i-love-about-sunday-craig-morgan.md

 ---

 Raymond's in his Sunday best,
-He's usually up to his chest in oil an' grease.
+He's usually up to his chest in oil and grease.
 There's the Martin's walkin' in,
 With that mean little freckle-faced kid,
 Who broke a window last week.